Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 **font**

 Defines the font family and size of the text.
-Value  must be a valid font name and then a integer separated by commas.
+Value  must be a valid font name and then a positive integer separated by commas.

 **line-limit**

 Defines the maximum line limit.
-Value must be an integer.
+Value must be a positive integer.

 **minimum-scale-factor**

 Defines the minimum scale factor.
-Value can be a integer or float with an optional  `%` at the end.
+Value must be a integer or float with an optional  `%` at the end.

 **shadow-color**